aws/aws-cdk-rfcs/text/204-golang-bindings.md

 ### Notes/Concerns

-* Like the AWS Go SDK, we can use pointers to primitive types to simulate that fields are optional (i.e. allow null values rather than default "empty" values for each type, which are not nullable)
+* Like the AWS Go SDK, we can use pointers to primitive types to simulate that fields are optional (i.e. allow null values rather than default "empty" values for each type, which are not nullable).
+However, this might result in a less than ideal developer experience.
+Another option is to use a wrapper type for optional values.
 * Generated Go interfaces corresponding to a datatype interface would need a suffix, e.g. Iface, in order to disambiguate it from the struct.
 This is a bit verbose, and it may be worth considering switching the naming (i.e. adding a suffix to the struct instead) if the interface name is what will primarily be used by the customer.